alex/csv-sql/README.rst

 All your rows go into a table named ``t``.
 It's great!

-You can also specific multiple files:
+You can also specify multiple files:

 .. code-block:: console